LighghtEeloo/clash-from-the-gates-up/doc/5-class.md

 `Maybe` is a container in the sense that it could contain something (or not).
 If you have a function that operates on the thing `a` that lives inside it, you can operate on `Maybe a` by `fmap`ping that function.

-Checkout the info of `Functor`; use google when necessary.
+Check out the info of `Functor`; use Google when necessary.

 ```console
 clashi> :info Functor